ritika-07/ECIES/README.md

 # ECIES
-ECIES for encryption/decryption along with a text summariser for plain text, files and urls
+ECIES for encryption and decryption along with a text summariser for plain text, files and urls